oxiby/book/src/guide/game.md

     }
 }
 ```

+The `choose` method uses keyword parameters, which we haven't used much in the guide.
+The reason we use them here is that there are multiple parameters and there is no obvious reason why `cell` needs to come before `player`.
+Using keyword parameters means we can list arguments in either order at the call site.
+Revisit [function parameters in chapter 2](/guide/functions.html#function-parameters) if you want to refresh your memory on keyword parameters.

 The method begins with a conditional expression to check whether or not the integer entered by the player corresponds to a cell in the grid.
 We do this by creating a range of all valid cell numbers with `(1..=9)` and then calling the `contains` method on the range to check whether a specific element is part of that range.